fracpete/python-weka-wrapper3/doc/source/install.rst

 .. code-block:: bash

-   $ sudo apt-get install build-essential python-dev
+   $ sudo apt-get install build-essential python3-dev

-Now, you can install the various packages that we require for installing *python-weka-wrapper*:
+Now, you can install the various packages that we require for installing *python-weka-wrapper3*:

 .. code-block:: bash

-   $ sudo apt-get install python-pip python-numpy
+   $ sudo apt-get install python3-pip python3-numpy

 The following packages are optional, but necessary if you also want some graphical output:

 .. code-block:: bash

-   $ sudo apt-get install python-imaging python-matplotlib python-pygraphviz
+   $ sudo apt-get install python3-imaging python3-matplotlib python-pygraphviz

 Install OpenJDK as well, in order to get all the header files that *javabridge* compiles against (but don't use it for starting up JVMs):